visualjeff/process-title-plugin/README.md

 ## About process-title-plugin

-A hapi plugin to set the process.title of your hapi application to the name that is defined within your project's package.json file.
-Optional overrides for the location of your package.json (packageFileLocation) and your applications name (nameOverride) are also supported.
+A hapi plugin that sets the process.title of your hapi application to the name defined within your project's package.json file.
+Optional overrides exist for setting the location of your package.json (packageFileLocation) and for overriding the name defined within the package.json file (nameOverride).

 [![Build Status](https://travis-ci.org/visualjeff/process-title-plugin.png)](https://travis-ci.org/visualjeff/process-title-plugin)